sumitNITS/Kafka/python-for-kafka-README.md

 ## Steps to Follow:

-1)Save the generator.py, producer.py and consumer.py files
+1) Save the generator.py, producer.py and consumer.py files

 2) Setup the virtualenv and activate it: </br>
 #pip install virtualenv </br>